royalapplications/docs/src/r2022/royalserver/scripting/powershell-commandlets/new-royalserverconfig.md

 # Interactive : False
 # UseSSL      : False

 # This command shows how to create a new RoyalServerConfig.
-It is neede for the Invoke-RoyalServercommand commandlet.
+It is needed for the Invoke-RoyalServercommand commandlet.
 ```